praveenscience/FinalYear-Project-Ideas/README.md

 * Determine If Your Food is Genetically Modified
 * Building Your Own Tool for Identifying DNA

+## Networks

+* Graph clustering algorithm to find categories in social networks
+* Hotspot detection in graph networks
+* Improve upon or make a network protocol
+* Detailed network layout for university

 ## Contribution

 1. Star this Repo and Fork this Repo.